 - The US Department of Transportation estimates an annual highway and bridge investment shortfall of US\$43 billion. - Despite a 23% increase in highway spending from 2002 to 2012, travel delays have increased 20% and ride quality has declined by 2%6.

 Aging US water utility infrastructure

-American Society of Civil Engineers (ASCE) Grades US Infrastructure
+Defined ASCE Grades US Infrastructure

-Without renewal or replacement of existing systems, pipe classified as poor, very poor or like elapsed will increase from 10% of pipes in the U.S. to 44% by 2020.
+Without renewal or replacement of existing systems, pipes classified as poor, very poor or elapsed will increase from 10% of pipes in the US to 44% by 2020.